Anaphylaxis treatment

 Indications

-Applicable to diagnosed patients with anaphylactic shock, presenting symptoms such as difficulty breathing, throat swelling, hypotension, and widespread skin rash.
+Applicable to patients with diagnosed anaphylactic shock, presenting symptoms such as difficulty breathing, throat swelling, hypotension, and widespread skin rash.
 Common triggers include:

 • Food allergies (e.g., peanuts, shellfish)